prljav/prljav/README.md

 Here are some ideas to get you started:
 --!>
 - 🔭 I’m currently working on: good question.<br>
-- 🌱 I’m currently learning: skool<br>
+- 🌱 I’m currently learning: idk<br>
 - 👯 I’m looking to collaborate on: nothing<br>
 - 🤔 I’m looking for help with: nothing<br>
 - 💬 Ask me about: idk whatever u want ig?<br>
-- 📫 How to reach me: prljav#6862 or shoot me an email prljav@cock.li<br>
+- 📫 How to reach me: emmail me at github@prljav.cc <br>
 - If you are planning on sending me an email, i suggest you to encrypt it.
 My public pgp key can be found on my website, https://prljav.cc/ <br>
 - ⚡ Fun fact: Linux>Wibdows<br>
 <img src="https://discord.c99.nl/widget/theme-2/603614636843073536.png">